openebs/mayastor-docs/migration-cstor-mayastor/replicateddb-restore.md

 mongosh mongodb://admin:admin@mongod-0.mongodb-service.default.svc.cluster.local:27017
 ```

 ## Step 8: Monitor Pod Progress

 Due to the statefulset's configuration with three replicas, you will notice that the `mongo-1` pod is created but remains in a `Pending` status.
-This behavior is expected as Kubernetes sequentially provisions statefulset pods, ensuring each one is fully operational before moving to the next.
+This behavior is expected as we have the storage class set to cStor in statefulset configuration.

 ## Step 9: Capture the StatefulSet Configuration and Modify Storage Class